 Why should you buy: Large and roomy interior.

 Target group: Those looking for a super-smooth ride.

 Why it’s on our list: Solid safety standards make the Hyundai Sonata a perfect car for family travel.
 The 2018 edition has several refreshing features from its earlier model.
 A number of intuitive infotainment features make the car a winner.
 The 185hp hybrid car runs a long distance on a standard charge.

 Why should you buy: The breathtaking fuel economy.

 Target group: Value for money buyers.

 Why it’s on our list: Sufficient power and acceleration suitable for most driving conditions make the Insight a favorite among hybrid car aficionados.
 Decent handling makes maneuverability easier than believed.
-Many would confuse the vehicle for a sporty car, courtesy its performance.
-That aside, there are plenty of tech features, and a spacious trunk.
+Many would confuse the vehicle for a sporty car, courtesy of its performance.
+That aside, there are plenty of tech features and a spacious trunk.

 11. Ford C-Max